 - One of the motorised valves has failed.

-2. Boiler Dripping Or Leaking
+2. Boiler Leaking Or Dripping

 3. Odd Sounds Coming From Your Boiler